michaelkyu/ddot/README.md

   make
   ```

 Finally, install ddot using `pip`.
-If you are installing within a conda virtual environment, remember to first run `source activate <environment_name>`.
+If you are installing within a conda virtual environment, remember to enter the environment with `source activate <environment_name>` before running `pip`.

   ```bash
   pip install /path/to/ddot_repository